notonthehighstreet/swift-mysql/README.md

 # swift-mysql
-MySQL client implementation for swift

-# Build instructions for Mac
+swift-mysql is a MySQL client implementation for Swift 3, it wraps the libmysql library and provides many convenience functions such as connection pooling and result sets as native types.

-## Build for Mac
+## Build instructions for Mac
 ### Install Swiftenv
 https://github.com/kylef/swiftenv